vdaas/vald/docs/tutorial/agent-on-docker.md

 1. Create `config.yaml`

     The configuration of Vald agent for docker is set using `config.yaml`<br>
-    You can also check [the sample](https://github.com/vdaas/vald/blob/master/cmd/agent/core/ngt/sample.yaml).
+    You can also check [the sample configuration](https://github.com/vdaas/vald/blob/master/cmd/agent/core/ngt/sample.yaml).

     ```bash
     cat << EOF > config.yaml